com-pas/compas-deployment/README.md

 The option '-v' also removes the volumes created, so all data is lost with this option.

+### Known issue with Docker Compose

+Using the current configuration with Keycloak and OpenResty (lua-resty-session) sometimes gives an error "**state from argument does not match state restored from session**".
+This mostly happens after using logout or the session is expired.
+The login page is shown, but after login this error is shown.
+Just open the url [http://localhost/](http://localhost/) again and OpenSCD is shown again also being logged in.

 ## Keycloak Demo Configuration
 For demo purposes, a [demo Keycloak configuration](compas/keycloak/keycloak_compas_realm.json) is created which can be imported when running a Keycloak instance.